At a glance

 Young calves spend the first months of their lives in the pasture with their dam, a beef cow.
 At that stage they are called feeder calves (livestock fed on pasture).
 One year later, feeder calves become fed cattle.

 Feeder calves come from beef-breed cattle.
-Unlike dairy cattle which are raised mainly to produce milk, beef cattle are bred and fed to produce meat.
-Their distinguishing feature is their genetic potential to produce a larger muscular mass, thus more meat around the bone!
+Unlike dairy cattle, which are raised mainly to produce milk, beef cattle are bred and fed to produce meat.
+Their distinguishing feature is their genetic potential to produce more muscle mass, which means more meat around the bone.

 Feeder calves are generally the offspring of cross-breeding.
 In the first months of their lives, they graze freely on pasture and get milk from their dam.